MTG/freesound/_docs/api/source/terms_of_use.rst

 Please read these terms and contact mtg *at* upf.edu if you have any doubts.
 As general rules, please take into account the following points:

-   **You are free to use the Freesound API for non-commercial purposes only**.
+   **You can use the Freesound API for free only for non-commercial purposes**.
 To use the Freesound API for commercial purposes, please contact mtg *at* upf.edu and we will talk about licensing options.